DziriM/DziriM/README.md

 ## 🚀 About Me

-I'm a passionate software developer with **6+ years of experience in .NET**, now working as a **full-time freelancer**.
+I'm a passionate software developer with **6+ years of experience in .NET**, now working as a **full stack developer**.

 My specialty? **Advanced web scraping in .NET** — building fast, stealthy, and reliable bots with industrial-grade architecture.
-Through my project **Zibao**, I help businesses uncover hidden data treasures across the web.

 I also build **modern full-stack applications** using **.NET + Angular**, such as the e-commerce platform [Skinet](https://skinet-course-auapcvdmdubqhkdx.francecentral-01.azurewebsites.net/) hosted on Azure.

-🎯 **Currently open to freelance missions, long-term collaborations, or technical partnerships** — whether you need a high-performing bot, a rock-solid API, or a polished UI.
+🎯 **Open to long-term collaborations, or technical partnerships** — whether you need a high-performing bot, a rock-solid API, or a polished UI.

 ---